๐Ÿ”” Pennsylvania Eviction Notice Laws

 ๐Ÿ“Œ How long does a Pennsylvania eviction take?

 Outside Philadelphia, uncontested evictions typically take 30โ€“60 days.
 Philadelphia evictions commonly take 45โ€“90 days due to the Eviction Diversion Program.
-Contested cases or appeals can add 30โ€“60+ additional days to either timeline.
+Contested cases or appeals can add 30โ€“60+ additional days.

 ๐Ÿ“Œ What’s the difference between 10-day, 15-day, and 30-day notices?